Christ Church Anglican Church

 Bong Bong

-Christ Church is a small but fine example of Regency Gothic architecture, having been built to a design by John Verge and consecrated by Blshop W.G.
-Broughton in 1845.
-In 1884 renovatlons were undertaken (including the installation of the organ) and in the 1930's the exterior was covered wlth cement plaster, probably to control damp problems.
-The church is set in a thoroughly delightful location overlooking a large area.
+Christ Church is a small but fine example of Regency Gothic architecture, having been built to a design by John Verge and consecrated by Bishop W.G.
+Broughton in 1845.1 In 1884 extensive renovations were undertaken directed by Blacket Brothers, architects, and in the 1930s the exterior was covered with cement plaster, probably to control damp problems.2 The church is set in a thoroughly delightful location overlooking an expansive area of countryside.

-b.
-An attractlve mahogany case wlth gilt display pipes in a good state of preservation;
+• An attractive mahogany case with gilt display pipes in a good state of preservation;

-c.
-The retention of the original console together wlth its GG (no GG#) compass; sliding keyboard whlch enables the entire console to be locked like a cupboard; original copperplate script drawknobs mounted on square shanks; original nameplate; original composition pedals and swell shutter control (hold-down, not hitch-down);
+• The retention of the original console together with its GG (no GG#) compass; sliding keyboard which enables the entire console to be locked like a cupboard; original copperplate script drawknobs mounted on square shanks; original nameplate; original composition pedals and swell shutter control (hold-down, not hitch-down);

-d.
-An original wind supply system with small double-rise bellows and screwed - on bellows weights in addition to original hand-blowing apparatus; and
+• An original wind supply system with small double-rise bellows and screwed - on bellows weights in addition to original hand-blowing apparatus;

-e.
-The presence of all other original features, exceptlng a foot operated blowing lever.
+• The presence of all other original features, excepting a foot operated blowing lever.7

 The specification of this remarkable little organ is: